ashwinkumar12345/ethereum-intro/README.md

 #### Reason for the 15 sec delay for transaction to complete

 - The transaction object is sent to one node on the Ethereum N/W
-- The node combines all transaction received at the same time into a list
+- The node combines all transactions received at the same time into a list
 - The node then runs some 'validation logic' (mining) which causes the delay

 #### Block

 - Data is represented by a Hash
-- Hash in a digital fingerprint of the data
+- Hash is a digital fingerprint of the data
-- It's calculated by the proof-of-work alogorithm
+- It's calculated by the proof-of-work algorithm
 - Block consists of:
   - Block Number
   - Nonce